 Regardless of the type of institution and the branch of the military you pick, enrolling in an ROTC program is not an overnight decision.
 Before signing up, even just for the Basic ROTC course freshman year, consider the benefits and drawbacks associated with an ROTC program.
 For further consideration, read about the pros and cons associated with joining the military in general.

-- Financial aid: The military loves to help its members receive an education.
+- Financial aid: The military loves to help its members receive their education.
 As such, there are many scholarships available to ROTC cadets.
 Even if you do not receive a full four-year scholarship, many institutions offer financial incentives to ROTC students.

 - Like-minded classmates: By enrolling in an ROTC program, you are guaranteed to meet a group of students who share your interests.
 It’s kind of like having instant friends!
 Not only that, but your ROTC instructors will be experienced officers and noncommissioned officers (highly experienced enlisted personnel), able to answer any questions you have about the military, the lifestyle, and the jobs.